The Roman Testudo: A Masterpiece of Military Engineering

 Conclusion

-For further reading, consult primary sources such as Caesar's Commentaries on the Gallic War and Vegetius' De Re Militari, both of which provide contemporary accounts of this extraordinary formation.
+For further reading, consult primary sources such as Caesar's Commentaries on the Gallic War and Vegetius' De Re Militari, both of which provide contemporary accounts of this extraordinary formation and the military system that made it possible.
+Modern works on Roman military history also offer valuable insights into the testudo and its place in Roman tactical doctrine, exploring both its effectiveness and its limitations in the context of the ancient battlefield.